talonhub/community/core/snippets/README.md

 - Some context keys support multiple values.
 These values are separated by `|`.
   - For most keys like `language` or `phrase` multiple values means _or_.
 You can use phrase _1_ or phrase _2_.
 The snippet is active in language _A_ or language _B_.
   - For `insertionFormatter` multiple values means that the formatters will be applied in sequence.
-- A snippet's indentation size is the smallest number of leading spaces on any of its lines.
+- Snippets use leading white space as indentation.
+This means that the smallest leading sequence of whitespace characters from a snippet body's lines represents a single level of indentation.
+You must escape leading spaces in a snippet body to treat them as literal spaces.
-- You can escape `---`, a space, or a backslash by putting a backslash before it.
+- You can escape a space, `---`, or a backslash by putting a backslash before it.
 - A snippet body cannot have the unicode character `"\u0000"`.

 ### Context fields